Princeton University Graduate School: The Graduate College

 The Graduate College, the residence of the dean of the graduate school and home to many graduate students, was established in 1913.
 Inspired by the design of Magdalen Tower at Oxford University, the architecture of the Graduate College features brown and gray Princeton stone and green and blue roofs.
 Built in 1913 and expanded in 1927, the Old Graduate College features traditional Gothic-style architecture in addition to the 173-foot tall Cleveland Tower, a memorial to former university trustee and President of the United States Grover Cleveland.
 The central quadrangle of the Graduate College, Thomson College, is a memorial to United States Senator John R. Thomson.
 New Graduate College was built adjacent to the Old Graduate College in 1962, presenting modern-style architecture and comfortable living spaces.

 High table

 The tradition of "High Table" traces back to Oxford University and Cambridge University.
 Fellows of the college were to sit at the end of long refectory tables on raised platforms, dais, above the undergraduates.
 At Princeton, the tradition began in 1913 in Procter Hall with Professor Howard Crosby Butler.
 Students, faculty, and guests were invited to sit with the dean of the graduate college at a monthly ceremony.
 Until the 1970s, dinner at Procter Hall opened with Latin grace spoken by a student, the Master (Professor), or the dean.
-High Table continues to bring select students and faculty together for discussions and, during formal events, dinners jackets or academic gowns may also be worn.
+High Table continues to bring select students and faculty together for discussions and, during formal events, dinner jackets or academic gowns may also be worn.